kryptokrona/kryptokrona-docs/README.md

    1. Download a wallet
    ![make wallet](guides/wallets/images/make-wallet.png)
    ---
-   Incase you can't make, then just try again.
+   In case you can't make, then just try again.
    ---
    2. Make a wallet
    Make sure you choose a strong password!